 WDBA will manage the procurement process for the design, construction, operation and maintenance of the new bridge between Windsor, Ontario and Detroit, Michigan through a public-private partnership (P3).
 WDBA will select the P3 concessionaire and manage the P3 concession agreement.
 WDBA is also responsible for project oversight including the actual construction and operation of the new crossing.
 As the operator of the new bridge, WDBA will set and collect all tolls.

-WDBA is led by a President and Chief Executive Officer (CEO) and governed by a board of directors who are responsible for overseeing the business activities and other affairs of WDBA.
-The board is comprised of up to five members, including the President/CEO.
-All Directors are approved by the Government of Canada with the Chair and President/CEO holding office for five years and the directors holding office for up to four years.
+WDBA is led by a Chief Executive Officer (CEO) and governed by a board of directors who are responsible for overseeing the business activities and other affairs of WDBA.
+The board is comprised of up to nine members, including the CEO.
+All directors are approved by the Government of Canada with the Chair and CEO holding office for five years and the directors holding office for up to four years.

 WDBA is located in Windsor, Ontario.